 - Pomegranate seeds: Golden raisins or cranberries would also work well here.

-- Fig balsamic: Love the fig balsamic from Lucini.
+- Fig balsamic: I highly recommend the fig balsamic vinegar from Lucini or Kosterina.

-- Honey: Feel free to use maple syrup or even date syrup instead.
+- Honey: Feel free to swap in maple syrup.

 - Lemon juice